LouLeGrain/restic-gui/README.md

 # Restic GUI

 Restic GUI is a web app written in Go that helps with backing up with restic cli program written in go.
-The interface design is somewhat borrowed fro ARQ Backup which uses the same methodology for backing up.
+The interface design is somewhat borrowed from ARQ Backup which uses the same methodology for backing up.
 A simple go server with bootstrap and jquery is used to build the frontend interface.
 Later I like to replace that will a Vue SAP.